Acute Exacerbations of Chronic Bronchitis

 Making the Diagnosis

-An acute exacerbation of chronic bronchitis (AECB) is said to have occurred if there has been an increase in frequency and severity of cough, along with larger amounts of sputum, or increasing shortness of breath.
+An acute exacerbation of chronic obstructive pulmonary disease (AECOPD) is said to have occurred if there has been an increase in frequency and severity of cough, along with larger amounts of sputum, or increasing shortness of breath beyond usual daily symptoms.

-Your physician may investigate your AECB with a chest X-ray or a sputum culture.
+Your physician may investigate your AECOPD with a chest X-ray, a blood oxygen level test, or other blood tests.
 Treatment is often started before the test results confirm the condition.

 Treatment and Prevention

-Prevention of AECB for a person with chronic bronchitis includes:
+Prevention of acute exacerbations for a person with COPD includes:

 - quitting smoking and avoiding dust, second-hand smoke, and other inhaled irritants